 If you want any help with this, check out our company secretary service in Singapore!

-Why is Pte Ltd better?
+Why is a private limited company better?

 - Fundraising is easier.
 Loans become easier and you can attract investors — a regulated company incurs more trust than a single person.

 A private limited company is more expensive to manage — you have to hire a corporate secretary and file annual returns to ACRA.
 But taxes are super low thanks to a flat rate and a lot of exemptions.
 Let’s do the math.

 A sole proprietor pays progressive tax up to 22%.
 A private limited company pays 17% flat minus all the exemptions.
 Add a corporate secretary to that — with Osome it’s S$300 a year.
 It turns out it’s cheaper to convert after you’ve made more than S$84,827 a year in profit.
 And if you make S$120,000 a year, you’ll save S$550.

 Scenario 1: S$25,000 profit a year

 Scenario 3: S$120,000 profit a year

 Ok, I’m sure I want to convert.
 Now what?